cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

  RLS | {}
 </pre>

-### Setup And Configure PostgreSQL Target Service
+### Setup Application Database

-In this section, we assume that you have a PostgreSQL backend set up and ready to go.
-This means:
+In this section, we assume the following:

+- You already have a PostgreSQL database setup.
-+ The PostgreSQL backend is publicly available via some URL.
-We'll refer to this public URL by the environment variable `REMOTE_DB_URL`
+- It's publicly available via a URL stored in the environment variable `REMOTE_DB_URL`
-+ Admin-level database credentials exist to allow you to create the application user.
-We'll refer to them as the environment variables `REMOTE_DB_ADMIN_USER` and `REMOTE_DB_ADMIN_PASSWORD`
+- You have admin-level database credentials
+- The environment variables `REMOTE_DB_ADMIN_USER` and `REMOTE_DB_ADMIN_PASSWORD` hold those credentials

-Note that if you are using your own database server for this tutorial and it is not SSL-enabled, you will want to reference the [handler documentation](/docs/reference/handlers/postgres.html) to learn how to modify your Secretless Broker configuration to disable SSL.
+**Note:** _If you're using your own database server and it's not SSL-enabled, please see the [handler documentation](/docs/reference/handlers/postgres.html) for how to disable SSL in your Secretless configuration._

-Please ensure the environment variables are set to reflect your environment.
-For example, if you followed along in the last section and are using minikube for your local K8s cluster, you can run:
+If you followed along in the last section and are using minikube, you can run:

 ``` bash
 export REMOTE_DB_ADMIN_USER=quick_start_admin_user